Nonadiabatic geometric quantum gates with on-demand trajectories: Physical implementation

 \subsection{Universal single-qubit gate}

 We first implement the single-qubit gates.
-The two lowest energy levels of a transmon qubit, denoted as $\{|0\rangle, |1\rangle\}$, are employed as our computational subspace.
-However, due to the weak anharmonicity of the transmon qubit, driving the computational subspace inevitably induces simultaneous coupling to higher energy states, leading to information leakage into $|2\rangle$ or higher levels.
-To suppress this leakage, we implement the ¡°derivative removal by adiabatic gate" (DRAG) technique \cite{PHY3,PHY4}.
+The two lowest energy levels of a transmon qubit, denoted as $\{|0\rangle, |1\rangle\}$, are employed as our computational subspace; however, due to the weak anharmonicity of the transmon qubit, driving the computational subspace inevitably induces simultaneous coupling to higher energy states, leading to information leakage into $|2\rangle$ or higher levels.
+Here, we only take into account the qubit-state leakage to the state $|2\rangle$, which represents the primary leakage error for transmon qubits.
+To suppress this leakage, we implement the “derivative removal by adiabatic gate" (DRAG) technique \cite{PHY3,PHY4}.
 The Hamiltonian of the quantum system, modified using the DRAG technique, can be expressed as

-where $\mathbf{B}_0(t)$ and $\mathbf{B}_d(t)$ represent the original microwave drive and the DRAG-corrected microwave drive, respectively.
+where $\alpha$ is the anharmonicity of the transmon qubit, and $\mathbf{B}_0(t)$ and $\mathbf{B}_d(t)$ represent the original microwave drive and the DRAG-corrected microwave drive, respectively.
 The specific expressions are given by